 Novim believes that a rigorous assessment of the impacts of such substantial changes on critical programs is a necessary undertaking.
 This study was intended to inform the general public, the scientific community and policymakers in both the Administration and Congress of what the impacts of the reductions might be.

-To download the report, Warning Signs: Effects of Proposed Federal Funding Cuts to Environmental and Climate Research and Development Programs, click here.
+The full report, Warning Signs: Effects of Proposed Federal Funding Cuts to Environmental and Climate Research and Development Programs, was published in 2017.

 Novim’s intent was to avoid any shrill “sky is falling” complaints while providing a logical analysis of what would be lost in terms of necessary information to guide policymaking as well as impacts on workforce education and training.

 Dr. Jack Fellows was asked to chair the study as he has had a long career involving leadership and management of R&D, including a significant stint in the Office of Management and Budget (OMB).
 The balance of the team was a cadre of experienced individuals with prior experience in both the Administration and Congress with deep knowledge of how the federal budget process works.
 It is important to point out the strong bipartisan composition of this team—members who have served both the Democratic and Republican parties.
 The result was their ability to reach out to many colleagues serving in the Administration and Congress to tease out important details of the budget proposals being examined.

 This study included many separate consultations and analyses culminating in a group meeting during which major conclusions were hammered out.
 The final report contains both detailed budget numbers and impacts by program and agency as well as the holistic effects across both the national and international R&D landscape.